 PokerStars Michigan offers cash games, sit and go tournaments, and MTTs, so players can find a wealth of options across different stakes.
 To celebrate the launch in the new market in style, PokerStars organized the Michigan Championship of Online Poker (MICOOP), and the series was a resounding success.

 BetMGM came to market with a very strong offer of its own.
-Its signup bonus is best-in-class—offering $25 in cash to play with on cash games and tournaments, no deposit required; and then when you do make a deposit it will be matched up to $600.
+Its signup bonus is best-in-class—offering up to $75 in MTT tickets after the initial deposit and the generous 100% boost of up to $1000 on the first real money depsoit.
 It is also pushing the boat out with a big invitational freeroll and there’s hint of a big first tournament series coming soon.

 In Michigan, much in like other regulated states, all poker operators have to adhere to strict laws and regulations in terms of who can play on their site and under what circumstances.